puppetlabs/puppet-docs/source/puppet/4.9/hiera_interpolation.md

 [inpage_functions]: #using-interpolation-functions

-Hiera's interpolation tokens support a few special functions, which can insert non-variable values.
+In Hiera's data sources, you can use several special functions to insert non-variable values.
+These aren't the same as Puppet functions; they're only available in Hiera's interpolation tokens.

+> **Important:** You cannot use interpolation functions in hiera.yaml.
+They're only for use in data sources.

 To use an interpolation function, write: